MandeepKourSardarni/Ice-Skating-Ranking-Dashboard/README.md

 This is not an official timing or scoring program.
 It is a small project built by a parent — for other parents, skaters, and coaches — to make competition days easier, calmer, and more encouraging.

-If it helps even one young skater track their improvement with pride, it has already achieved its purpose.
+If it helps even one young skater track their improvement & progress, it has already achieved its purpose.

 ---